Knossos: Location

+The palace was built on Kephala Hill, 5 km south of the coast.
+The site is located at the confluence of two streams called the Vlychia and the Kairatos, which would have provided drinking water to the ancient inhabitants.
+Looming over the right bank of the Vlychia, on the opposite shore from Knossos, is Gypsades Hill, on whose eastern side the Minoans quarried their gypsum.

+Though it was surrounded by the town of Knossos, this hill was never an acropolis in the Greek sense.
+It had no steep heights, remained unfortified, and was not very high off the surrounding ground.

+The Royal Road is the last vestige of a Minoan road that connected the port to the palace complex.
+Today a modern road, Leoforos Knosou, built over or replacing the ancient roadway, serves that function and continues south.

+Storage

+The palace had extensive storage magazines which were used for agricultural commodities as well as tableware.
+Enormous sets of high quality tableware were stored in the palaces, often produced elsewhere in Crete.
+Pottery at Knossos is prolific, heavily-decorated and uniquely-styled by period.
+In Minoan chronology, the standard relative chronology is largely based on pottery styles and is thus used to assign dates to layers of the palace.

 Water management

 The palace had at least three separate water-management systems: one for supply, one for drainage of runoff, and one for drainage of waste water.

 Aqueducts brought fresh water to Kephala hill from springs at Archanes, about 10 km away.
 Springs there are the source of the Kairatos river, in the valley in which Kephala is located.
 The aqueduct branched to the palace and to the town.
 Water was distributed at the palace by gravity feed through terracotta pipes to fountains and spigots.
 The pipes were tapered at one end to make a pressure fit, with rope for sealing.
 Unlike Mycenae, no hidden springs have been discovered.

 Sanitation drainage was through a closed system leading to a sewer apart from the hill.
 The queen's megaron contained an example of the first known water-flushing system latrine adjoining the bathroom.
 This toilet was a seat over a drain that was flushed by pouring water from a jug.
 The bathtub located in the adjoining bathroom similarly had to be filled by someone heating, carrying, and pouring water, and must have been drained by overturning into a floor drain or by bailing.
 This toilet and bathtub were exceptional structures within the 1,300-room complex.

 As the hill was periodically drenched by torrential rains, a runoff system was a necessity.
 It began with channels in the flat surfaces, which were zigzag and contained catchment basins to control the water velocity.
 Probably the upper system was open.
 Manholes provided access to parts that were covered.

 Some links to photographs of parts of the water-collection-management system follow.